 This week’s cover shows the Captain of the SS Eston, a P & O coastal cargo boat, on board ship.
 The Eston is a freight service boat on the home trade, and has a gross tonnage of 1,487, a length of 240 ft 2 in, a beam of 36 ft 1 in, and a depth of 19 ft 1 in.

-This little vessel, the Aronia, typical of many modern yachts and thus not a merchant ship, is included in this series for convenience.
+A description of the vessel, the Aronia, typical of many modern yachts and thus not a merchant ship, is included in this series for convenience.
 She is propelled by diesel engines and her hull is of a form known as the “toothpick” type.
-She was built and engined in Denmark and the drawings show that she has a hull form somewhat similar to that of a torpedo-boat destroyer.
+She was built and engined in Denmark and she has a hull form somewhat similar to that of a torpedo-boat destroyer.
 This is particularly marked in the cruiser stern, the arrangement of propellers and the spade rudder.
-She has twin screws.
-Her length is 135 feet, her beam 17 ft 6 in and her depth 11 feet.
-Her minimum draught in service is 7 ft 6 in and her speed with the twin screws is 15½ knots.
+At one stage this yacht was owned by Jack Billmeir, owner and founder of the Stanhope Steamship Company.

 Since its formation in 1903, in place of the older Royal Naval Artillery Volunteers, the Royal Naval Volunteer Reserve has grown in importance as well as in numbers.
 A volunteer organization, with divisions in many parts of Great Britain, the RNVR offers to the sea-loving man who lives ashore the opportunity to train for naval service.
 The RNVR, the “Wavy Navy”, as it was affectionately called during the war of 1914-18, supplies young men with the opportunity of seriously serving the sea in their spare time.
-The RNVR has no counterpart in any other maritime country.
-A proportion of its officers and ratings are yachtsmen, but the majority have no opportunities of yachting.
-The work done by the RNVR in the war was of the most useful and valuable kind and many RN Volunteers distinguished themselves.
-One was selected to be Chief Yeoman of Signals in the Fleet Flagship.
 Signalling is rightly regarded as a highly specialized job and it was a a wonderful tribute to the efficiency and training in the RNVR that a man who was, after all, an amateur, should have been given this post.
 After the war the RNVR was reorganized and many divisions and sub-divisions were formed in different pars of the country.
-This chapter is by Frank C Bowen and is the third article in the series Going to Sea.
+This chapter is the third article in the series Going to Sea.

 A complete pictorial history of the development of ships from the earliest times to the present day can be traced from the designs of postage stamps issued by many countries.
 Nearly all maritime nations of the world have issued at one time or another postage stamps that picture some form of ship or boat.
 Some are crude and inaccurately drawn, others are nautically and artistically correct.
-The United States heads the list of nations with the greatest number of stamp designs, incorporating pictures of ships from a Norse galley to a modern mail liner.
-Portugal has probably issued the next greatest number of ship stamps.
-This chapter, by Boyd Cable, is full of shipping interest.
-Although some of the stamps reproduced are familiar, many are comparatively rare and, indeed, he was able to obtain the illustrations only through the courtesy of Stanley Gibbons & Co, the well-known philatelists.
+This chapter is full of shipping interest.
+Although some of the stamps reproduced are familiar, many are comparatively rare.
 As the chapter is intended for a public not chiefly concerned with postage stamps, no attempt has been made to keep the illustrations to correct relative sizes.

 On January 29, 1917, the trials of K 13, a new submarine, were carried out in the Gareloch, on the Firth of Clyde.
 Without warning, the great submarine sank, but heroic measures saved the lives of over half the number of those on board.
-This chapter is by David Masters and is the seventh article in the series Dramas of Salvage.
-You can read more about this salvage in chapter X of David Masters’ book The Wonders of Salvage.
 The article concludes in part 22.